ravi-lanka-4/CoPiEr/README.md

 Install:
  - Install https://github.com/Reference-LAPACK/lapack
- - Be cautious: It has several dependencies.
+ - Remember: It has several dependencies.
 Make sure you use the same compiler (gcc/g++-4.9) for the all the dependency packages.

 Next install scip-dagger:
  - Install co-training/scip-dagger